K0I05/ESP32-S3_SDI12/components/esp_sdi12_master/README.md

 #define SDI12_MASTER_MODE_IO_NUM                    (GPIO_NUM_21) /*!< logic low for rs-232 and high for rs-485 */
 ```

 If you have a logic analyzer, be sure to inverse the signals when sniffing the serial lines, otherwise the information will look like garbage.
-To interface the SDI-12 device, the B/RI terminal is used on the DC2364A evaluation board, and ensure that the SDI-12 device is properly grounded with the DC2364A evaluation board.
+To interface the SDI-12 device, the B/RI terminal is used on the DC2364A evaluation board, and ensure that the SDI-12 device is properly grounded to the DC2364A evaluation board.
 Otherwise, you may experience unexpected behaviour and erroneous results.

 ![Logic Analyzer Capture](images/logic_analyzer_capture_cmd.png)

 ## SDI-12 Prototyping & Controls

-A Campbell Scientific CR6 (<https://www.campbellsci.ca/cr6>) data-logger was programmed to emulate an SDI-12 sensor but I do have a multi-parameter SDI-12 meteorological sensor as a backup.
+A Campbell Scientific CR6 (<https://www.campbellsci.ca/cr6>) data-logger was programmed to simulate an SDI-12 sensor but I do have a multi-parameter SDI-12 meteorological sensor as a backup.
 For prototyping purposes, the CR6 is more than suitable to act as an SDI-12 control device, and programming implementation with the ESP32-S3 was troubleshooted with a Kingst LA1010 Logic Analizer.
 The ESP32-S3 board is interfaced to a breakout board with screw terminals for easy wiring to the Analog Devices DC2364A evaluation board.

 ![Logic Analyzer Capture](images/logic_analyzer_capture.png)